FusaishiHaruaki/cse15l-lab-reports/lab-report-w1.md

 Sun Jan 02, 2022 11:28pm - Prepping cs15lwi23
 ```

-Below is a full process of remotely connecting:
+Below is an exapmle of the full process of remotely connecting:
 ![Image](img/Screen%20Shot%202023-01-12%20at%2010.30.43%20AM.png)

 ## Trying Some Commands